letoram/arcan/src/a12/net/HACKING.md

 The petname in the direct HELLO state is treated as a suggested (valid utf-8) visible simplified user presentable handle.

+The Resumption hint can be used to indicate that the connection is a reconnection after a previous loss.
+This is used by the listening endpoint to repair with a worker dispatch that has yet to time out.
+The purpose is to allow re-use of expensive server side primitives, e.g. per-worker sandboxing and hardware video encoder/decoder allocation.
+The ticket comes from the last inbound REKEY command.
+The regular authentication process still applies and the Kpub used for hashing is the Kpub used for initial authentication.

 ### command = 1, shutdown
 - [18..n] : last\_words : UTF-8